jeffqchen/DC2VGA/README.md

 <img src="./Pics/extron_01.jpg" width="400px" />
 <img src="./Pics/extron_02.jpg" width="400px" />

+*The audio adapter in the 2nd photo is my [Extron Audio 3.5mm Adapter](https://github.com/jeffqchen/Extron-Audio-3.5mm-Adapter).*

 ### OSSC AV3 Input Limitations

 The AV3 input on the OSSC require clean TTL-level sync signals.
 However the native CSync output from the Dreamcast is an attenuated one.
 This signal does not work with the OSSC and is expected.